-- 2. In the Video Format drop-down menu, select the desired format for your movie file: - Quick Time Movie (.mov): Available on Windows, macOS and GNU/Linux. - Windows Media Video (.wmv): Available on Windows only.
+- 2. In the Output section, open the Video Format drop-down and select the desired format for your movie file: - Quick Time Movie (\.mov): Available on Windows, macOS and GNU/Linux. - Windows Media Video (\.wmv): Available on Windows only.

 On Windows and macOS, Apple QuickTime must be installed in order to export QuickTime movies.
 On GNU/Linux, Harmony uses a more limited, open source QuickTime-compatible library which does not require additional software.